Restorable Shortest Path Tiebreaking for Edge-Faulty Graphs

 \subsection{Applications}

 \paragraph{Replacement Path Algorithms.}

 Our first applications of our restorable shortest path tiebreaking are to computation of replacement paths.
 The problem has been extensively studied in the \emph{single-pair} setting, where the input is a graph $G = (V, E)$ and a vertex pair $s, t$, and the goal is to report $\dist_{G \setminus \{e\}}(s, t)$ for every edge $e$ along a shortest $s \leadsto t$ path.
 The single-pair setting can be solved in $\Oish(m+n)$ time \cite{HS01, malik1989k}.
 Recently, Chechik and Cohen \cite{CC19} introduced the \emph{sourcewise} setting, in which one wants to solve the problem for all pairs in $\{s\} \times V$ simultaneously.
-They gave conditionally near-optimal algorithms for this problem, which were subsequently generalized to the $S \times V$ setting by Gupta, Jain, and Modi \cite{GJM20}.
+They gave an algorithm with $\Oish\left(m \sqrt{n} + n^2 \right)$ runtime on an $n$-node, $m$-edge graph, and they showed that this runtime is optimal (up to hidden polylog factors) under the Boolean Matrix Multiplication conjecture.
+This was subsequently generalized to the $S \times V$ setting by Gupta, Jain, and Modi \cite{GJM20}.

 We study the natural \emph{subsetwise} version of the problem, $\srp$, where one is given a graph $G$ and a vertex subset $S$, and the goal is to solve the replacement path problem simultaneously for all pairs in $S \times S$.
 We prove: \begin{theorem} Given an $n$-vertex, $m$-edge undirected unweighted graph $G$ and $|S| = \sigma$ source vertices, there is a centralized algorithm that solves solves $\srp$ in $O(\sigma m)$ + $\Oish(\sigma^2 n)$ time. \end{theorem}